firebase/extensions/firestore-bigquery-export/guides/EXAMPLE_QUERIES.md

     extension installation
 +   `${param:TABLE_ID}`: the common prefix of BigQuery views to generate

-**NOTE:** You can, at any time, run the schema-views script against additional schema files to create different schema views over your raw changelog.
+**Note:** You can, at any time, run the schema-views script against additional schema files to create different schema views over your raw changelog.
 When you settle on a fixed schema, you can create a [scheduled query](https://cloud.google.com/bigquery/docs/scheduling-queries) to transfer the columns reported by the schema view to a persistent backup table.